T-Python-OCT9/UNIT-1_PROJECT/README.md

 #### As a end-user I should be able to do the following :
 - Browse the categories.
-- View the shows info (summary, type, number of episodes , language , rating.)
+- View the shows info (summary, type, number of episodes , rating.)
 - Get recommendations based on thier types of shows .
 - Add shows to thier fav list .
 - list thier fav shows list.
-- Continue to checkout .